Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile

 \section{Introduction}

-The launch of the \textit{Fermi Gamma-Ray Space Telescope} in June~2008 revolutionized the physics of pulsars by discovering hundreds of new gamma-ray pulsars, among them many millisecond ones \citep{abdo_second_2013}, a surprising result at that time.
+The launch of the Fermi Gamma-Ray Space Telescope in June~2008 revolutionised our knowledge of the physics of pulsars when it discovered hundreds of new gamma-ray pulsars, among them many millisecond ones \citep{abdo_second_2013}, a surprising result at that time.
 The second gamma-ray pulsar catalogue (2PC) contains 117~pulsars.
-Nowadays, the population enriched to almost 300~pulsars that will be reported in a third catalogue (3PC), hopefully soon.
+The most recent catalogue, 3PC, will soon be reported, now containing 300~pulsars.
 These gamma-ray pulsars are either radio-loud or radio-quiet.
-If seen in both wavelengths, their radio and gamma-ray light curves provide a wealth of information about their magnetospheric topology and emission sites close to the neutron star surface and in regions near the light cylinder radius ($\rlc$), respectively.
-The particles are likely to corotate with the neutron star within $\rlc$ and flow beyond $\rlc$ as a pulsar wind, i.e. a relativistic magnetized outflow of pair plasmas, forming a current sheet known as the striped wind \citep{coroniti_magnetically_1990, michel_magnetic_1994}.
+If seen in both wavelengths, their radio and gamma-ray light curves provide a wealth of information about their magnetospheric topology and emission sites close to the neutron star surface and in regions near the light-cylinder radius ($\rlc$), respectively.
+The particles are likely to corotate with the neutron star within $\rlc$ and flow beyond $\rlc$ as a pulsar wind, that is, a relativistic magnetised outflow of pair plasmas, forming a current sheet known as the striped wind \citep{coroniti_magnetically_1990, michel_magnetic_1994}.